 In the past month, the Homer Mariner girls’ basketball team has faced some major successes and challenges.
 We have missed school almost every week and played a lot of games, which has taken a toll on our minds and bodies.
 Each day, we work to improve.

 Information about fire, police and troopers is taken from public records consisting of logbooks and press releases.

-Homer Middle School:
+Homer High School:

 Treat those you love this Valentine’s Day with a special sweet.

 This year’s Winter Carnival theme is “Hibernation Vacation,” and local businesses and venues are pulling out all the stops to make it a vacation Homer residents will revel in.

 While a purple people eater pulled on her protective warm clothing, a group of commercial fishermen coordinated how they would hold their large fish net while skiing and a viking warrior princess skipped by on her way to registration.

 Family and friends will remember this Saturday a retired teacher who died Feb.
 3 in a swimming accident while on vacation in Maui, Hawaii.
 Mike Cline, 80, died while snorkeling off Ulua Beach in Wailea.
 A memorial service for Cline is 2 p.m.
 Feb.
 10 at Homer United Methodist Church.
 A reception will follow.